Martin005/SMO_Translation/README.md

 # SMO Translation
-Set of tools and files for Super Mario Odyssey translation
+Set of tools and files for Super Mario Odyssey translation.
+## Translation files
+### 01_original_English_szs
+This folder contains the original .szs files present in the Super Mario Odyssey.
+### 02_original_English_unpacked
+Folder that contains unpacked .szs files in .msbt format.
+### 03_original_English_xmsbt
+In this folder, there are the .msbt files converted in human-readable .xmsbt format.

 ## Tools
 ### SARCExtract
-Tool which unpacks the .szs files into .msbt files
+Tool which unpacks the .szs files into .msbt files.
 ### MSBT Editor Reloaded
 Tool used for converting the .msbt files into .xmsbt files which are human-readable XML files.
 This tool can also convert the .xmsbt files back to the original .msbt format.
 ### Uwizard